 The digitization megatrend presents unique challenges for federal CIOs.
 Users expect simple, secure, reliable, multichannel digital experiences.
 Agile teams must be supported with new management practices, workspace environments, and tools.
 Legacy systems must be reengineered to enable the rapid, iterative delivery of new business and mission capabilities.
 Data silos must be broken down to capitalize on advances in the application of data such as predictive analytics, data science, artificial intelligence, and bots.
 Above all, fundamental new ways of thinking and working must be adopted at nearly every level of the organization.
-In other words, wholesale culture change.
-Despite such challenges, the digital revolution also creates an opportunity for federal CIOs to completely reinvent their business models, and assume a central role (buoyed by the Federal Information Technology Acquisition Reform Act) in transforming their agencies into a digitally-powered organizations.
+In other words, wholesale culture and practice change.
+Despite such challenges, the digital revolution also creates an opportunity for federal CIOs to completely reinvent their business models, and assume a central role (buoyed by the Federal Information Technology Acquisition Reform Act) in transforming their agencies into digitally-powered organizations.

-Given this unique opportunity for reinvention, the question becomes: how should you, as a progressive federal CIO, go about rewiring your agency for the digital age?
-Based on my experience co-building 18F into 200-person digital center of excellence within the General Services Administration, conducting first-hand research of digital transformation best practices at progressive government organizations such as the UK’s Government Digital Service, and developing and executing comprehensive approaches to digital transformation in collaboration with multiple agency executives (mostly federal CIOs), I recommend subscribing to the following key principles, many of which interact and reinforce one another:
+Given this unique opportunity for reinvention, the question becomes: How should you, as a progressive federal CIO, go about rewiring your agency for the digital age?
+Based on my experience co-building 18F into a 200-person digital center of excellence within the General Services Administration, conducting first-hand research of digital transformation best practices at progressive government organizations such as the UK’s Government Digital Service, and developing and executing comprehensive approaches to digital transformation in collaboration with multiple agency executives (mostly federal CIOs), I recommend subscribing to the following key principles, many of which interact and reinforce one another: